-In Chapter 4 - Proper Governance Of Poly-Existentials: Halaal And Haraam Manner Of Poly-Existence -, we emphasized the following:
+In Chapter ?? - ?? -, we emphasized the following:

-- After rejecting the Western IPR regime, our focus should become the identification and definition of correct manner-of-existence of poly-existentials. - We then introduced the label of "Libre-Halaal" for the identification of correct manner-ofexistence of poly-existentials. - We then provided our formal definition of "Libre-Halaal Software." - Based on that definition we then provided a formal definition for "Libre-Halaal Internet Services."
+- After rejecting the Western IPR regime, our focus should become the identification and definition of correct manner-of-existence of poly-existentials. - We then introduced the label of "Libre-Halaal" for the identification of correct manner-of-existence of poly-existentials. - We then provided our formal definition of "Libre-Halaal Software." - Based on that definition we then provided a formal definition for "Libre-Halaal Internet Services"